2018 Georgia Farm Bureau Annual Meeting

-Convention activities begin on Dec.
-3 at the Jekyll Island Convention Center with registration at 10 a.m.
-The trade show, featuring booths from many of Georgia’s agricultural organizations and agencies, will be open from 11 a.m. until 4:30 p.m.
-GFB and the Georgia Department of Agriculture are hosting a reception from noon to 4 p.m. showcasing GFB’s Certified Farm Markets and Georgia-grown commodities.
+Convention activities begin at 10 a.m. on Dec.
+2 at the Jekyll Island Convention Center.
+Sunday events include a trade show, featuring booths from many of Georgia’s agricultural organizations and agencies, and a “Sip & Spoonful” reception showcasing GFB’s Certified Farm Markets.

 The first day of the convention will close with a worship service at 4:30 p.m.

 On Dec.
-5 GFB voting delegates will discuss and approve policy resolutions submitted by county Farm Bureau chapters statewide.
-The resolutions approved by the delegates will become the organization’s official policy and will guide its legislative efforts in 2018.
-Delegates will also elect the 2018 GFB Board of Directors.
+4 GFB voting delegates will discuss and approve policy resolutions submitted by county Farm Bureau chapters statewide.
+The resolutions approved by the delegates will become the organization’s official policy and will guide its legislative efforts in 2019.
+Delegates will also elect the 2019 GFB Board of Directors.